webpack-contrib/uglifyjs-webpack-plugin/README.md

 # UglifyJS Webpack Plugin

 This plugin uses [UglifyJS](https://github.com/mishoo/UglifyJS2) to minify your JavaScript.
-It is the same plugin as in Webpack core except it has been decoupled from it.
+It is the same plugin as in Webpack core (`webpack.optimize.UglifyJSPlugin`) except it has been decoupled from it.
 This allows you to control the version of UglifyJS you are using.

 > Note that webpack contains the same plugin under `webpack.optimize.UglifyJsPlugin`.
 This is a standalone version for those that want to control the version of UglifyJS.
 The documentation is valid apart from the installation instructions in that case.